Fighter Alpha: Warriors' Dreams / Street Fighter Zero

 undoubtedly had a long, highly successful run at arcades and on home consoles in

 the early 90's.
-After the barrage of SF2 "upgrades," Capcom
+After the barrage of SF2 updates (in the form of many

 finally gave the loyal fans what they've been waiting

-for, a real through-and-through sequel... putting a bittersweet "end" to the somewhat monotonous, yet beloved,
+for, a real through-and-through Street Fighter sequel... putting a bittersweet "end" to the somewhat monotonous, yet beloved,

 actually takes place beforeSF2), Street Fighter Alpha brings back a few of